ray-project/ray/doc/source/rllib/rllib-checkpoints-and-exports.rst

 ====================

-A checkpoint is a set of information, located inside a directory (which may contain further subdirectories) and used to restore either an Algorithm- or a single Policy instance.
+A checkpoint is a set of information, located inside a directory (which may contain further subdirectories) and used to restore either an :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` or a single :py:class:`~ray.rllib.policy.policy.Policy` instance.
 The Algorithm- or Policy instances that were used to create the checkpoint in the first place may or may not have been trained prior to this.